 Arkema has developed lightweight, high-performance thermoplastic materials that can replace glass or metal in the automobile and aerospace industries.
 These materials reduce vehicle and airplane weight thereby reducing fuel consumption and carbon emissions.

-We’ve also committed to shrinking our corporate environmental footprint by reducing our direct greenhouse gas emissions by 50% by 2025 (we reached the 54% mark in 2017).
+We’ve also committed to shrinking our corporate environmental footprint by reducing our direct greenhouse gas emissions by 38% by 2030, compared to 2015.